Interpreting nebular emission lines in the high-redshift Universe: Conclusions

 In the future, far-infrared emission lines arising from the nebular regions, such as those of nitrogen ([O\textsc{iii}]52\um, [O\textsc{iii}]88\um) or oxygen ([N\textsc{iii}]57\um, [O\textsc{ii}]122\um) would be instrumental in deciphering the effect of dust on derived physical properties of the ISM \cite[]{Nagao2011,Pereira-Santaella2017,Fernandez2021}.
 Recent work by \cite{Harikane2025}, combining ALMA and \jwst\ observations of [O\textsc{ii}]$\lambda\lambda 3726,3729$, [O\textsc{iii}]$\lambda 4363$, [O\textsc{iii}]88\um, and [O\textsc{iii}]52\um, has revealed metallicities up to $\sim 0.8$ dex higher than those inferred from `Direct-Te' metallicity, attributed to electron density.
-Furthermore, `Direct-Te' metallicities themselves wiil be biased by spatial variations in electron temperature and dust distribution across galaxies \cite[]{Riffel2021,Cameron2023}.
-Even spatially resolved observations (unlensed) in the high-redshift Universe will have resolution of $\gtrsim 1$kpc, and thus bigger than giant molecular cloud scales.
+Furthermore, `Direct-Te' metallicities themselves will be biased by spatial variations in electron temperature and dust distribution across galaxies \cite[]{Riffel2021,Cameron2023}.
+Even spatially resolved observations (unlensed) in the high-redshift Universe will have resolution of $\gtrsim 1$ kpc, and thus bigger than giant molecular cloud scales.
 So there can still be dust inhomogeneities within these scales.
-Hence, one would require spatially resolved, multi-wavelength observations, combined with forward modelling approaches for a more accurate interpretation of high-redshift galaxy properties.
-Forward modelling tools like \texttt{powderday} \cite[]{Powderday2021}, \texttt{skirt} \cite[]{skirt2020}, \texttt{synthesizer} \cite[]{synthesizer_foss} will be extremely useful in these efforts to decipher galaxy physics in the early Universe.
+Hence, one would require spatially resolved, multi-wavelength observations, combined with forward modelling approaches that couple realistic star formation histories, metal enrichment, and dust geometry to predicted observables to interpret these data.
+Forward modelling tools like \texttt{powderday} \cite[]{Powderday2021}, \texttt{skirt} \cite[]{skirt2020}, \texttt{synthesizer} \cite[]{synth2_2025,synth1_2025} will be extremely useful in these efforts to decipher galaxy physics in the early Universe.
+Ultimately, treating star–dust geometry as a fundamental component of high-redshift galaxy modelling will be key to extracting robust constraints.